Dr. Bhavani Thuraisingham

-Between 1993 and 2000, I conducted research in real-time systems and subsequently contributed to integrating secure systems and real-time systems.
+Between 1993 and 2001, I conducted research in real-time systems and subsequently contributed to integrating secure systems and real-time systems.
 This work was published in journals and conferences such as IEEE Transactions on Parallel and Distributed Computing, Real-Time Systems Journal and the VLDB Conference.
+During this time I also worked in data mining and led the Massive Digital Data Systems project for the Intelligence Community.

 Between 2001 and 2004, I established the Data and Applications Security special competition at NSF and was a member of the Cyber Trust theme.
 During this time I worked tirelessly to promote Data and Applications Security as well as Data Mining for Counter-terrorism and gave talks at the White House Office of Science and Technology Policy and the United Nations.

-Since October 2004, together within my students and colleagues at UTD, I have made significant contributions in the areas of policy-based information sharing as well as ontology alignment, data mining for malware detection and secure cloud computing.
-This work has appeared in premier journals and conferences including IEEE Transactions in Dependable and Secure Computing, the IEEE Transactions on Systems, Man and Cybernetics, ACM Transactions on Information and Systems Security, the VLDB Journal, the Journal of Web Semantics and IEEE ICDM.
+Since October 2004, together with my students and colleagues at UTD, I have made significant contributions in the areas of policy-based information sharing as well as ontology alignment, data mining for malware detection and secure cloud computing.
+This work has appeared in premier journals and conferences including IEEE Transactions in Dependable and Secure Computing, IEEE Transactions on Knowledge and Data Engineering, IEEE Transactions on Services Computing, IEEE Transactions on Systems, Man and Cybernetics, IEEE Transctions on Reliability, ACM Transactions on Information and Systems Security, ACM Transactions on Management Information Systems, the VLDB Journal, the Journal of Web Semantics, ACM KDD, ACM CODASPY, ACM SACMAT, ACSAC, and IEEE ICDM.
 The Air Force Office of Scientific Research has also done a press release of my work on secure cloud computing.